xianghui/javascript101/content/lessons/1-6-arrays.md

 ## Creating an array

-Arrays can be created using `new Array()` or using the **array literal notation** (similar to
+Arrays can be created using `new Array()` or by using the **array literal notation** (similar to
 [object literal notation](/1-5-objects#object-literal-notation) but using `[]`).
-We are allowed to have different type of values (e.g. primitive type, objects, functions) within an array.
+We are allowed to have different types of value (e.g. primitive type, objects, functions) within an array.

 ```javascript